Premiership of Boris Johnson: Lebedev meetings

-During a select committee hearing on 6 July 2022, Boris Johnson confirmed that he had met Alexander Lebedev (an ex-KGB agent), when he was Foreign Secretary on 28 April 2018 without any officials present.
-The meeting took place at Evgeny Lebedev's villa in Umbria, Italy - the son of Alexander Lebedev, the day after a NATO summit in Brussels, Belgium in the aftermath of the Salisbury poisinings.
-On 29 April 2018, the day after the meeting, The Guardian reported that Johnson went to Italy without a police escort.
+During a select committee hearing on 6 July 2022, Boris Johnson confirmed that he had met Alexander Lebedev, a former KGB agent, on 28 April 2018, when he was Foreign Secretary, without any officials present.
+The meeting took place at a villa in Umbria, Italy, belonging to Alexander Lebedev's son Evgeny Lebedev, the day after a NATO summit in Brussels, Belgium, in the aftermath of the Salisbury poisonings.
+On 29 April 2018, the day after the meeting, The Guardian reported that Johnson travelled to Italy without a police escort.
 Whilst in Perugia Airport on 29 April 2018, fellow passengers on his flight reported that Johnson was "looking like he had slept in his clothes" as well as "struggling to walk in a straight line and telling other passengers he had had a heavy night."
 The meeting drew questions around national security from the opposition.

-Whilst Boris Johnson was the Mayor of London, Johnson took at least four trips to the villa of Evgeny Lebedev (a Russian-British businessman who owns Lebedev Holdings Ltd which owns the Evening Standard and The Independent) with Johnson quoted in 2011 as saying that "I am proud to call him a friend".
+While Johnson was the Mayor of London, he took at least four trips to the villa of Evgeny Lebedev (a Russian-British businessman who owns Lebedev Holdings Ltd which owns the Evening Standard and The Independent) with Johnson quoted in 2011 as saying that "I am proud to call him a friend".

 In July 2020, Johnson nominated Evgeny Lebedev as a cross-bench peer in the House of Lords which drew criticism with suggestions of cronyism.
 In March 2020, the House of Lords Appointments Commission had written to the Prime Minister advising him against granting Lebedev a lifetime seat in the Lords because the appointment posed a national security risk.
 Concerns were also raised by security services.
 In March 2020, two days after the initial rejection, Johnson was reported to have met Lebedev at his home.
 By June 2020, Cabinet Office officials advised that the security services no longer deemed his peerage as problematic and Lebedev assumed office into the House of Lords as a life peer on 17 December 2020.
 The Sunday Times reported that Johnson had gone ahead with granting the peerage despite the security service assessment which Johnson subsequently denied.